ermlikeyeah/ermlikeyeah.github.io/_posts/2016-09-16-getting-people-together.markdown

 It isn’t a thing already happening in the NHS.
 So, we’re just getting on with it.

-Using a big screen, two Macbooks, a telephone people from our offices in Exeter, Leeds, Newcastle, and London “met” using Google Hangouts, WebEx, and a telephone call.
+Using a big screen, two Macbooks, a telephone people from our offices in Exeter, Leeds, London, Newcastle, and Southampton “met” using Google Hangouts, WebEx, and a telephone call.
 It was a little faffy, but it just about worked.
 Matt Higgins took [a picture of us in action](https://twitter.com/matsquatch_11/status/775974922254487552).

 Important lesson one: IT permissions still make it hard to find one way of communicating.